Premanand Bhatt

-(1636–1714), also known as Premanand, was a medieval Gujarati poet and Maanbhatt (professional story teller) known for his Akhyana compositions.
+Premanand Krushanram Bhatt (1636–1714), also known as Premanand, was a medieval Gujarati poet and Maanbhatt (professional story teller) known for his Akhyana compositions.

 Life

 He was born in 1636 at Vadodara in the caste of the Nandora Chaturvanshi Brahmins.
 In colophons of his Akhyanas, he remarked such as, "Place of braves called Vadodara, Situated in the middle of Gujarat, caste Chaturvanshi Bramins, Bhatt Premanand is the name".
 In those times, Gujarat was ruled by Mughal governor Aurangzeb.
 At that time it was openly said: